 Pour the brownie mixture into the square pan and top with the ¼ cup of the dark chocolate.
-Bake for 22-25 minutes until a toothpick, when inserted, comes out clean.
+Bake for 28-32 minutes until the edges start to pull away from the sides and when a toothpick is inserted it doesn’t come out wet.
+It may have some wet crumbs but that’s normal.
 Let cool on a wire rack.
 Cut into squares and enjoy!

 I drizzled the brownies with a white chocolate caramel I made a couple weeks back, you could drizzle caramel, white chocolate or even white icing.
 Either way, these sweet potato brownies won’t last long on the kitchen counter, I promise!

 Have you baked with sweet potatoes before?
 What are you favourite things to bake with chocolate?
 Let me know in the comments below.